Ziqi-Li/geoshapley/README.md

 - Peng, Z., Ji, H., Yuan, R., Wang, Y., Easa, S. M., Wang, C., ... & Zhao, X. (2025).
 Modeling and spatial analysis of heavy-duty truck CO2 using travel activities.
 Journal of Transport Geography, 124, 104158.
 - Ke, E., Zhao, J., & Zhao, Y. (2025).
 Investigating the influence of nonlinear spatial heterogeneity in urban flooding factors using geographic explainable artificial intelligence.
 Journal of Hydrology, 648, 132398.
 - Foroutan, E., Hu, T., & Li, Z. (2025).
 Revealing key factors of heat-related illnesses using geospatial explainable AI model: A case study in Texas, USA.
 Sustainable Cities and Society, 122, 106243.
+- Chen, Y., Jiao, S., Gu, X., & Li, S. (2025).
+Decoding the Spatiotemporal Effects of Industrial Clusters on Carbon Emissions in a Chinese River Basin.
+Journal of Cleaner Production, 145851.
 - Wu, R., Yu, G., & Cao, Y. (2025).
 The impact of industrial structural transformation in the Yangtze River economic belt on the trade-offs and synergies between urbanization and carbon balance.
 Ecological Indicators, 171, 113165.
+- Chen, Y., Ye, Y., Liu, X., Yin, C., & Jones, C. A. (2025).
+Examining the Nonlinear and Spatial Heterogeneity of Housing Prices in Urban Beijing: An Application of GeoShapley.
+Habitat International.
 - Yang, A., Ai, J., & Arkolakis, C. (2025).
 A Geospatial Approach to Measuring Economic Activity (No. w33619).
 National Bureau of Economic Research (NBER).
-- Chen, Y., Ye, Y., Liu, X., Yin, C., & Jones, C. A. (2025).
-Examining the Nonlinear and Spatial Heterogeneity of Housing Prices in Urban Beijing: An Application of GeoShapley.
-Habitat International.